Case Study: Tropical Inc.

 Worryingly, and despite the seriousness of the offences, Rowlands was not disqualified from owning animals altogether which means he can continue to use animals in his business if he chooses.
 The court heard that Rowlands still intends to open an education centre on his land in Dunhampton, Droitwich, which would involve live animals.
 Freedom for Animals has contacted the local council to establish more information on the plans, having raised concerns over 18 months ago when Tropical Inc. first announced plans to set up a permanent operation.

 “We were very pleased to see the seriousness of the offences reflected in the custodial nature of the sentence, albeit suspended, and also that the defendant was ordered to pay significant costs.
 We were also immensely relieved to hear that the animals that suffered for so long at Rowlands’ hands will not be returned to him.
 We remain concerned, however, for the other animals that are currently being used by Tropical Inc, and those that will be used in the future.
 We firmly believe that the defendant should have been disqualified from keeping animals altogether”.

-The whistleblower expressed her gratitude for CAPS’ support in ensuring that the Rowlands was brought to justice, saying:
+The whistleblower expressed her gratitude for Freedom for Animals’ support in ensuring that the Rowlands was brought to justice, saying:

-The CAPS team paid tribute to the RSPCA and Wildlife Crime Unit for their hard work and investment in ensuring the concerns raised were dealt with and brought to trial.
+The Freedom for Animals team paid tribute to the RSPCA and Wildlife Crime Unit for their hard work and investment in ensuring the concerns raised were dealt with and brought to trial.
 The animals have been housed at the RSPCA’s expense since their seizure.

 The campaign to educate parents and teachers, as well as to seek protection for the animals currently used in this industry can only continue with the support of compassionate members of the public.
-If you are able to make a donation, however small, to help CAPS continue its work for animals, please click HERE.
+If you are able to make a donation, however small, to help Freedom for Animals continue its work for animals, please click HERE.
 Many thanks.